finos/datahelix/docs/GettingStarted.md

 Profiles are JSON files that describe the data you want to generate.
 They are composed of:

--   **fields** - an array of uniquely named fields (or columns).
+-   **fields** - an array of uniquely named fields.
--   **constraints** - an array of restrictions on the types and ranges of data permitted for the given column.
+-   **constraints** - an array of restrictions on the types and ranges of data permitted for a given field.

 We'll start by creating a simple profile containing a single field `username` with no constraints.
 Using  your favourite text editor, create the following JSON profile and save it as `profile.json`: